In this 24 hours to Hell and Back episode, Gordon Ramsay visits Fetch Bistro in Witchita, Kansas.

 Gordon takes her and the other kitchen staff to the Hell on Wheels truck.

-There he introduces them to their new menu with recipes and the dishes, including healthy meals for dogs.
+He shows them the recipes and the dishes, including healthy meals for dogs.

-Gordon takes them through making a burger while he shows Greg that the kitchen staff have 85 years’ experience combined.
+He shows Greg that the kitchen staff have 85 years’ experience combined.

-They are more than capable of cooking the new menu and Greg should not be anywhere near the kitchen.
+They are more than capable of cooking the new menu.

 Gordon takes Greg aside at the restaurant to talk to him about how he distrusts his team.